Symmetric/django-ember-modeler/README.md

 Simple Usage
 ---------

-**django-knockout-modeler** can be used directly in templates to generate knockout models and knockout-ready data, or either one you choose.
+**django-ember-modeler** can be used directly in templates to generate knockout models and knockout-ready data, or either one you choose.
 To put a QuerySet directly into a django template as a Knockout object, you can do this:

 ```django
 {{ myObjects | knockout }}